 Fire roasted corn stir fry is a quick snack prepared with frozen roasted corn kernels.
 Roasted corn is stir fried for few minutes with onions and green chilies until flavors blend in.
-For corn lovers, this is an another way to prepare another variation of corn with fire roasted corn.
+Using frozen fire roasted corn makes it easy and semi homemade.

-I love corn and can eat it in any form, anytime of the day.
-I usually have a stock of frozen corn in my freezer.
-I usually make buttered sweet corn or sauteed sweet corn and these are my go to recipes when I need to fix something for myself.
+Corn is one of my favorite foods and eat it in any form, anytime of the day.
+My freezer is usually well stocked with frozen corn and I usually make buttered sweet corn or sauteed sweet corn.
+These are my go to recipes when I need to fix something for myself.

-Even since I discovered frozen fire roasted corn kernels, it has replaced sweet corn kernels.
-I just microwave corn to thaw and season it to taste just like I do with sweet corn.
-Yesterday when I saw burnt corn stir fry recipe in my feedly posted by Viashali, I had to make it.
-I made them yesterday itself but decide not to take pictures as there wasn’t enough natural light.
-Made it again today on the pretext of the blog!
+Ever since I discovered frozen fire roasted corn kernels, it has replaced sweet corn kernels.
+I thaw fire roasted corn in microwave and season it to taste just like I do with sweet corn.
+Yesterday when I saw Vaishali’s burnt corn stir fry recipe in my Feedly, I had to make it right way.
+I made it yesterday itself but decide not to take pictures as there wasn’t enough natural light so made it again today on the pretext of the blog!

-Whole Food sells frozen fire roasted corn and using these corn kernels makes this stir fry a jiffy and yet another semi homemade recipe.
-First day I used only green chilies and today both green chilies and back pepper powder to season the corn.
+Whole Food sells frozen fire roasted corn and using these corn kernels makes this yet another semi homemade recipe, that is done in a jiffy!
+First day I used only green chilies and today used both green chilies and back pepper powder to season corn.
 Both tasted great!
-One can use a combination of green chilies, chili powder and black pepper.
+One can use a combination of green chilies, chili powder and black pepper as per your preference.

 - 1 cup frozen Fire Roasted Corn